OPCFoundation/UA-EdgeTranslator/README.md

 ## Operation

-UA Edge Translator can be controlled through the use of just 3 OPC UA methods reaily available through the OPC UA server interface built in.
+UA Edge Translator can be controlled through the use of just 3 OPC UA methods readily available through the OPC UA server interface built in.
 The methods are:

 * ConfigureAsset(thingDescription) - configures a new asset, returning the ID of the newly configured asset on success
 * DeleteAsset(assetID) - deletes a configured asset